tiepdotme/redant-home/_posts/2013-10-23-perils-ecommerce-objects-may-appear-larger-better-actually.md

   - ecommerce
   - agile
 author: Ben Still
+description: An example of when you think you know what you're buying, but end up with something quite different.
+keywords: ecommerce
 image:
   small: /assets/uploads/2013/10/danger-465x309.jpg
   big: /assets/uploads/2013/10/danger-1024x682.jpg
-meta:
-  description: An example of when you think you know what you're buying, but end up with something quite different.
-  focus_keywords: ecommerce
 excerpt:
   short: Ever bought something online that wasn't what you thought it was?
   long: Whilst the advent of ecommerce has brought about the 24/7 ease of shopping from your couch, it's also brought a boatload of potential hassle in meeting your consumer expectations for a product.
 Make sure you know what you're getting for your money.